 Depression or Major Depressive Disorder (MDD) is a mood disorder that causes a persistent feeling of sadness and loss of interest.
 MDD affects how you feel, think and behave and can lead to emotional and physical problems.
 Severe cases of MDD can cause suicidal thoughts and tendencies.

 Depression affects one in 15 adults and on average, affects teens and young adults the most.
 An important distinction to make is depression versus sadness.
-While sadness can mimic feelings of depression, sadness does not cause loss of self-esteem, loss of will-to-live and loss of positive memories.
+While sadness can mimic feelings of depression, sadness does not cause loss of self-esteem, loss of will to live and loss of positive memories.

 What are the Causes of Depression?

-While causes of depression can vary from person to person, there are a few risk factors to keep in mind.
+While the causes of depression can vary from person to person, there are a few risk factors to keep in mind.
 They include:

 - Biochemistry – differences in certain brain chemicals may contribute to symptoms of depression